Derby Historical Society

 Phone: 802-766-5324

-Bill Gardyne, president
+Contact: Bill Gardyne, president

-Click here for the Derby Historical Society Website
+at the Derby Historical Society Museum

 The Derby Historical Society brings together people interested in Derby history.
 The society collects, preserves, and displays material to illustrate the history of the town.
 The Derby Historical Society Museum is housed in the old 1840 Derby Academy building.
 Its aim is to be accessible to all who wish to examine, study, and preserve it.
 We also disseminate historical information by holding public live presentations and provide information through local media, coordinate with local schools, and provide information to educate the public about local Derby heritage.
 We cooperate with the state and neighboring societies in collecting and preserving local heritage.